 Complications

 Bacterial infections are another complication to be aware of.
-The shingles rash presents as a blisters that rupture.
+The shingles rash presents as a blister that ruptures.
 Once ruptured, bacteria can get into the sore and cause an infection, most commonly as a result of scratching.
 (Iliades) Bacterial infections are treated with antibiotics.

 Blurry vision or even vision loss can also occur.
 If the patient has pain on one side of the face or a rash on the tip of the nose, this is a sign that the infection may be spreading to the eye.
 If the patient has decreased vision, eye pain or discomfort, eye redness, or sensitivity to light or eye swelling, the patient should see an eye doctor right away to prevent serious complications.
 Antiviral medication can be prescribed in this situation.
 (Iliades)